Introduction to Python

 *args

-is used to send a variable number of arguments to a function.
+is used to pass a variable number of arguments to a function.
 By using *args

-, you can send a variable number of arguments to the function without having to specify the exact number of arguments the function needs.
-The arguments are received by the function as a tuple.
+, you can pass a variable number of arguments to the function without having to specify the exact number of arguments the function needs.
+The arguments are received in the function as a tuple.

 def saludo(saludo, *nombres):for nombre in nombres:print(f"{saludo}, {nombre}")saludo("Hola", "Alicia", "Roberto", "Carlos")